AutumnSpark1226/HEXEL/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

 2. Install or update the build requirements.
-(Will be available in the future)
+(Tutorial work in progress)
 3. Create a working branch and start with your changes!

 ### Commit your update